ccm-innovation/react-native-twilio-ip-messaging/README.md

-# React Native Twilio IP Messaging
+# React Native Twilio IP Messaging (Deprecated)
 [![npm version](https://badge.fury.io/js/react-native-twilio-ip-messaging.svg)](https://badge.fury.io/js/react-native-twilio-ip-messaging)

->React Native wrapper for the Twilio IP Messaging SDKs
+**NOTE:** This package is for the original Twilio IP Messaging SDKs.
+If you are using the newer [Twilio Chat SDKs](https://www.twilio.com/docs/api/chat), please use our new package [react-native-twilio-chat](https://github.com/ccm-innovation/react-native-twilio-chat) for the correct wrappers.

 ####[Changelog](CHANGELOG.md)